camkania/blender_robot_anim_tools/README.md

  Collection of Models, Scripts, Rigs, and Animations designed to be used in Blender

 ![Robot Interface](screenshots/robot_interface.png)
-*Fig 1: Screenshot of the robot control interface*
+*Fig 1: Screenshot of the robot model from ABB and the Blender Add-On*

 How to install the Blender Add-on (Tested in Blender 4.2)
 ---------------------------------------------------------